ariharasudhanm/Explaining_attentions_for_Image_Classification/README.md

 <!-- ![Tested_samples](https://user-images.githubusercontent.com/49080561/189534349-c92d2bc3-88fa-4b8a-ab78-274f9c0a8833.png) -->

 ## Class Activation Maps
-- Adding a explainibility to the model with the help of class activation maps, identifying the regions that caused the model to choose that specific class.
+- Adding an explainibility method to the model with the help of class activation maps, identifying the regions that caused the model to choose that specific class for an image.
 - We used the technique called Deep Features for Discriminative Localization which was published in this paper Bolei Zhou, Aditya Khosla, Agata Lapedriza, Aude Oliva, Antonio Torralba; Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2016, pp. 2921-2929.
 Since this technique is time efficient when our network has global average pooling layer.
 - It not only adds explainability but also helped for to consider necessary data augementation procedures to some extend.
 - Classfication along with class activation maps are available in the huggingface which can be accessed through this [Hugging face space](https://huggingface.co/spaces/Ariharasudhan/Class_Activation_Maps).